 Student recognition is a valuable part of the school program at BES.
-Honors and awards will be presented to students throughout the school year and may include:
+Honors and awards will be presented to students throughout the school year and most definitely at the end of the year at our annual Honors Day Celebration.
+Please see the award categories and descriptions below.